Cenovus aims for 'net zero' GHG emissions by 2050 | CBC News

 - Cenovus shareholders rejected emissions target motion at AGM

+Holding emissions steady when Canada is supposed to cut them doesn't help much, says Keith Stewart, senior energy strategist at Greenpeace Canada.

+"I liken it to saying the captain of the ship has spotted the iceberg and has pledged to maintain course and speed," he said.

-The company says it will do that with a multi-pronged approach including operational optimization, incorporating electricity cogeneration capacity into future oilsands phases, more use of solvent technology to reduce steam needed to produce bitumen, and methane emissions reductions in its conventional drilling operations.
+Cenovus's strategy includes a multi-pronged approach including operational optimization, incorporating electricity cogeneration capacity into future oilsands phases, more use of solvent technology to reduce steam needed to produce bitumen, and methane emissions reductions in its conventional drilling operations.

 Cenovus says it has reduced its GHG emissions at its oilsands operations by about 30 per cent per barrel over the past 15 years, although higher production means total emissions have increased.